Skip to main content

 How to Identify

-Identified by small dark green glossy oval opposite evergreen leaves 0.5–1 inch (12–25 mm) on a dense shrub.
-The small leaf size, the dense branching, and the response to repeated clipping are the species identifiers.
-Boxwood blight and box tree moth are increasing threats.
-In the boxwood family (Buxaceae).
+Dense slow-growing broadleaf evergreen shrub or small tree 60–180 inches (150–450 cm) tall when unclipped (typically maintained at 12–60 inches by clipping) with small dark green glossy oval opposite leaves 0.5–1 inch (12–25 mm) long held densely along the stems, and inconspicuous yellowish-green flowers in axillary clusters in April.
+The small leaf size, the dense opposite branching, and the response to repeated clipping are the species identifiers.
+Boxwood blight (dark spots, defoliation, black stem cankers) and box tree moth (caterpillar defoliation) are increasing threats that shape current planting decisions.
+In the boxwood family Buxaceae.

 Appearance